cityfish91159/maihouses/UAG_FULL_STACK_CODE.md

 -- Everyone can see 'new' leads, Users can see their own 'purchased' leads CREATE POLICY "View leads" ON public.leads FOR SELECT USING (status = 'new' OR purchased_by = auth.uid());
+CREATE POLICY "No direct update on leads" ON public.leads FOR UPDATE USING (false);

 -- 3. Listings Table (My Properties)
 CREATE TABLE IF NOT EXISTS public.listings (